IrfanBaqui/apijam/Labs/Core/Lab 2 Traffic Management - Throttle APIs/README.md

 # Use case

-You have a requirement to create a reverse proxy for taking requests from the Internet and forward them to an existing service.
-You have decided to follow a design first approach & built a reusable component, a specification which can be used to build API Proxies, generate API documentation, generate API test cases using OpenAPI Specification format.
-You would like to generate an Apigee API Proxy by using the OpenAPI Specification (Swagger) instead of building the API Proxy from scratch.
-Also, you have an additional requirement to protect your target servers (backend) from traffic spikes.
+You have an existing Apigee API proxy that takes requests from the Internet and forwards them to an existing service.
+You have a requirement to protect your target servers (backend) from traffic spikes.
 You would like to protect your APIs from denial of service attacks that might lead to performance lags or downtime of your backend.

 # How can Apigee Edge help?